Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Looking for Rugby Action?
 Check out the bars clustered around Place de la Comédie, Place Castellane, and Place Jean Jaurès

-The bars on our list are Rhum Runner (for its Rum expertise), Mi Barrio (Spanish Wine bar and Tapas), Bonsoir, Cafe Joseph as recommended by Nezha our lovely host at Villa Magnolia.
+The bars on our list are Rhum Runner (known for its Rum expertise), Mi Barrio (a Spanish Wine bar and Tapas restaurant), Bonsoirand Cafe Joseph, as recommended by Nezha, our lovely host at Villa Magnolia.

 Discovering where to stay in Montpellier

-We took our time to choose where to stay in Montpellier.
-There is a wide range of accommodations, from budget hotels to upscale lodging.
-The Guide from the Tourism offices indicates the investment in lodging in the city in recent years with several hotels marked as newly renovated.
+We took our time choosing where to stay in Montpellier.
+There is a wide range of accommodation, from budget hotels to upscale lodging.
+The Guide from the Tourism offices indicates the investment in lodging in the city in recent years, with several hotels marked as newly renovated.

 The city is divided into seven distinct districts, and the central district called L’Écusson is generally seen as the best for basing yourself as a tourist.